kibook/s1kd-tools/tools/s1kd-instance/README.md

 Set the issue and inwork numbers of the instance.
 By default, the issue and inwork number are taken from the source.

 -O &lt;dir&gt;
-Output instance(s) in dir, automatically naming them based on:
+Output instance(s) in &lt;dir&gt;, automatically naming them based on:

 -   the extension specified with -e